BreckenDavidMcGeough/C-Interpreter/README.md

 ## Example and visual representation of abstract syntax tree

+The program converts C code into its respective POSTFIX notation, where from there it can evaluate the line of POSTFIX recursively, building an abstract syntax tree with the specified context free grammar rules.

 An example would be: given the three lines of C code 'int y = 3+(5-7*3);\n int x = (y+8)*3;\n y = x+y;', the interpreter would end with the values -28, -15 stored in the variables y and x respectively.

 The abstract syntax tree for 'int x = y + (z = x + y) - z;':